Leadership

 Leadership Development Videos from Roger Reece

+As leaders, we are all resource managers.
 The effect of great leadership is to inspire the people around you to do more and to work at a higher standard than they would otherwise on their own.
 There is a level of "discretionary effort" between what is acceptable to remain employed, and the best that a person can do, and that difference is directly the result of active engagement and a feeling of personal investment in one's work - an energy level fueled by the sense of value that comes from rewards not directly tied to a paycheck.
 In that sense, a leader is really a Resource Manager, and the mission of the leader is to tap into that energy source of inspiration.
 Effective leadership, then, shows its results very clearly in the increased productivity and greater output of a team, and the feeling of loyalty to the organization and higher degree of self-management displayed by individual team-members to the work at hand.

 Employee Success is the Manager's Responsibility